JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/executor_plan/system_prompt.md

 Important things to remember
 - To put items into a entity you need a burner inserter, for instance to put items into a chest, you need to put a burner inserter next to the chest and rotate it.
 If you need to take items from a entity, you also need an inserter but you do not need to rotate it
 - To connect different items and entities with each other, you need to connect them with transport belts with connect_entities command, for instance connect_entities(drill.drop_position, inserter.pickup_position)
-- NEVER CONNECT DIRECTLY THINGS TO A CHEST!
+- NEVER DIRECTLY CONNECT THINGS TO A CHEST!
 YOU NEED TO ADD A INSERTER NEXT TO THE CHEST THAT PUTS ITEMS INTO THE CHEST!
-DIRECTLY CONNECTIONG A DRILL TO A CHEST BREAKS THINGS
+DIRECTLY IF YOU NEED TO CONNECT A DRILL TO A CHEST, PLACE AT THE DROP POSITION OR USE AN INSERTER.
 - Always take into account the starting inventory and any resources you can use from there or from chests or furnaces on the map
 - Remember that to craft a burner mining drill, you also need a stone furnace
 - Remember that offshore pumps recipe is 1 iron gear wheels, 2 electronic circuits and 1 pipe.